 With a population that is just shy of half a million individuals, Raleigh, North Carolina, is a bustling city.
 As the capital, longtime locals and those just relocating to the area will find a variety of activities.
 The city is always growing, shifting, and changing, which makes it the perfect place to settle in for the long haul.

 In addition to being the capital, Raleigh is known for being in the Research Triangle.
 With the number of technology institutions and universities, many individuals find themselves working in these industries.
 Raleigh is an exceptional place to grow roots, meet new friends, and explore a range of interests.
-The following information delves into all this capital city has to offer.
+Here's a look at what new residents will find when they move to Raleigh.

 Table of Contents

 Raleigh can easily be described as an "urban suburban" blend.
 This city boasts a cost of living score of 102, which means it is two percent more expensive than other areas in the United States.
 Overall, Raleigh is an affordable city.

 The area is nearly a 50/50 mix of rentals and owned properties.
 In fact, 48 percent of residents rent while 52 percent own property.

 The median home price in Raleigh is $273,900.
 Homes in this price range are typically two- to three-bedroom homes.
 Those who are renting can find studios and one bedrooms ranging between $868 and $975 per month.
 Residents who need more bedrooms can find a two-, three-, or four-bedroom home or condo between $1,115 and $1,811 per month.